 Last week was an important one for government IT operations in the US.
-Capital Hill announced the formation of The Cloud Computing Caucus, co-chaired by Congressmen Darrell Issa (R-Ca.) and Gerry Connolly (D-Va.), and how they joined forces with the Cloud Computing Caucus Advisory Group, from the private-sector.
+Capitol Hill announced the formation of The Cloud Computing Caucus, co-chaired by Congressmen Darrell Issa (R-Ca.) and Gerry Connolly (D-Va.), and how they joined forces with the Cloud Computing Caucus Advisory Group, from the private-sector.
 Together they plan to swiftly move federal departments and agencies into the cloud through technology education surrounding benefits, cost savings, and how to overcome challenges.

 The US Federal Government’s bipartisan move into the cloud

 The Cloud Computing Caucus is a bipartisan effort to realize full cloud adoption across the federal government.
 “In order to take advantage of all that cloud computing can do to improve Federal government activities, we are pleased to announce the formation of the Congressional Cloud Computing Caucus,” said Chairman Issa (R-Ca.), Chairman of the Committee on Oversight and Government Reform and co-chair of the Cloud Computing Caucus.
 “This bipartisan caucus will be dedicated to fostering awareness and understanding of this critical IT issue.”